Timpy/Glimmer/README.txt

 Once you have the indexes build you can use the MG4J query command line class it.unimi.dsi.mg4j.query.Query to query them.
 You may find the query-index.sh script helpful here.

-You can also build and deploy the Java web application as follows:
+You can also setup, build and deploy the Java web application as follows:

+1. Configure where your indexes are in src/main/webapp/WEB-INF/classes/config-generic.properties.
+The directories found in the directory given by 'multiindex.path' property and that have names starting with the 'multiindex.dirprefix' property are treated as MG4J indexes.
+The names will appear in the Dataset dropdown in the webapp.

-1. Use the maven-war-plugin to build the war file.
+2. Use the maven-war-plugin to build the war file.
 From the projects root directory run the command

+	mvn compile (or mvn test)
-	mvn war:war
+	mvn war:war (mvn war:exploded maybe of interest to some people too)

 This will build the war file Glimmer-?.?.?-SNAPSHOT.war in the target directory.

+2. Copy the war into do the deployment directory of your installed Java Servlet container.